-- Identify and apply appropriate quantitative and qualitative business models to evaluate business performance and solve complex organizational problems. - Generate business plans at the corporate, business unit, and functional levels. - Conduct business research by finding, collecting, analyzing, and evaluating business data. - Evaluate information consisting of multiple perspectives, conflicting evidence, competing interests and priorities, and risk, to determine an optimal course of action. - Generate oral/written presentations in various business formats (e.g., memos, reports, PowerPoint, spreadsheets, charts/graphs). - Apply a systems perspective to improve, integrate, and align business functions with organizational strategy. - Recognize and address cross-cultural contingencies for conducting business in a global environment.

-- Demonstrate ethical and reasoned decision-making and action in all facets of organizational management. - Manage and lead groups and individuals to optimize performance and productivity.
+- Identify and apply appropriate quantitative and qualitative business models to evaluate business performance and solve complex organizational problems. - Generate business plans at the corporate, business unit, and functional levels. - Conduct business research by finding, collecting, analyzing, and evaluating business data. - Evaluate information consisting of multiple perspectives, conflicting evidence, competing interests and priorities, and risk, to determine an optimal course of action. - Generate oral/written presentations in various business formats (e.g., memos, reports, PowerPoint, spreadsheets, charts/graphs). - Apply a systems perspective to improve, integrate, and align business functions with organizational strategy. - Recognize and address cross-cultural contingencies for conducting business in a global environment. - Demonstrate ethical and reasoned decision-making and action in all facets of organizational management. - Manage and lead groups and individuals to optimize performance and productivity.

-This program does not lead to additional licensure or certification.
+This program is not designed to meet the educational requirements for a specific professional license or certification that is required for employment in an occupation.
 As such, Trident has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.